 Why Economics at TLU?

 Students studying economics may pursue internships in the community as well as professional experience while on campus.
 Students may wish to pledge the local chapter of Alpha Kappa Psi, a national business fraternity that is highly active around campus.
 Business honor society Delta Mu Delta also has a chapter at Texas Lutheran University.
 These organizations offer a variety of social and service opportunities to economics majors.
-There are also many opportunities throughout the year to get involved in economics-focused research projects alongside TLU faculty, who are experts in the field.
+There are also many opportunities throughout the year to get involved in economics-focused research projects alongside TLU faculty, who are experts in the field and the university also offers a minor in economics.